abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 21. What port does PING works on ? ( I will change this Ping thing, too much resued now)
 22. Describe TCP Flow Control mechanism. (not potential question anymore, but know this)
 23. Describe packet loss recovery mechanism in TCP. (not potential question anymore, but know this)
+24. Explain how in Linux terminal can you confirm if it is a file or a directory ?
+25. Explain Redirections in Linux.
+26. What are pipes ?
+Explain named Pipe.

 ----